My dentist is only seeing patients for dental emergencies. What is considered a dental emergency?+

 TELEDOC is available to those enrolled in the Company’s MEC health plans.
 All MEC health plans include FREE, unlimited, 24/7 access to TELEDOC by phone, online video or mobile app.
 To get started, call 1-800-TELEDOC (835-2362) or visit Teledoc.com/coronavirus.

-Can I lower my dependent care FSA contribution if my child’s daycare or school closes?+
+Can I lower my contribution to my FSA for Dependent Care (DCA) if my child’s daycare or school closes?+

 To lower your DCA, contact the Benefits Team.